In this post, I will show you all the Possible ways to Change Screen resolution in Android Without Root.

 Nothing is Perfect, Yes! my finger is towards your Android OS.
 If your Device icons, the layout is too short or to too big to use.

 So, now you need to make some customization to make your Android easy to use for your own convenience.

 Android provides a dedicated option in settings to customize the screen resolution.
-But If you're an end user, you can edit the DPI (Display per Inch) value to change the screen resolution on Android.
+But If you’re an end user, you can edit the DPI (Dots per Inch) value to change the screen resolution on Android.

 Now, Let’s come to the Point.
 Here, I will you 4 Methods to change screen resolution Android.

 Its so easy to change DPI these days but a few years ago, it wasn’t.
 When I have changed screen resolution with a rooted android device.

 That time there was no such option introduced on Google Stock Android but luckily now you can take advantage of this feature without rooting your device.